Skip to main content

 If you are not sure you have the right contact, use a quick-question ask.
 It is easier to answer and can help you get routed to the right person.

 Map every value statement to evidence you already logged in your claim ledger, portfolio notes, screenshots, or research notes.
-If a result detail is not verified, use a placeholder such as "Add current result detail after verification" instead of guessing.
+If a result detail is not verified, mark it as unresolved until you can support it.
 Cut broad promises, implied certainty, and specifics you cannot defend in a reply.

 Do not template too early.
 Send a small batch to similar prospects, then evaluate reply quality, fit clarity, and next-step readiness, not just response volume.
 Before each batch, run one light compliance-safe check: keep the tone professional, keep claims non-misleading, and keep your CTA within the suppression and contact-policy rules already set in your workflow.